18F/accessibility/index.md

 ### Testing Tools

-* [Accessibility Insights](https://accessibilityinsights.io/) - Browser plugin and Windows application for automated and guided manual testing for accessibility including WCAG 2.0 and 2.1.
+* [Accessibility Insights](https://accessibilityinsights.io/) - Windows application for automated and guided manual testing for accessibility including WCAG 2.0 and 2.1.
 * [Colour Contrast Analyser](https://developer.paciellogroup.com/resources/contrastanalyser/) - Mac and Windows application to test for color contrast against WCAG 2.0 and 2.1 guidelines.
 * [HTML CodeSniffer](http://squizlabs.github.io/HTML_CodeSniffer/) - use this for a quick audit of any URL
 * [Pa11y Automated Tool](http://pa11y.org/) - Open-source